madmag77/bugs-prone-files-analysis/README.md

 ## What is it?
 The purpose of this code is to find `hot` files in your repository. `Hot` file means that in this file there is a high probability to meet a bug.
 What are the attributes that make those files `hot`?
-* Big files.
+* **Big file*s*.
 The bigger your file the more it errors prone because it most likely has many reasons to be changed and the logic inside is complex as it wasn't split.
-* Frequenlty changing files.
+* **Frequenlty changing files**.
 Again, why these files are begin changed often? probably because they have a way many responsibilities or/and bugs that are being fixed.
-* Files with many authors.
+* **Files with many authors**.
 The more people touch the file the more probability they introduce a bug (sure thing it's not always the case but still worth to check)

 So this script checks all the commits to your repo for 1 year and calculates the `hot` metric.
 The bigger the metric the more suspicios, `hot`, error-prone the file.